 • The Case Report should conclude with a brief summary.

+In keeping with the ethos and standards inherent in Manual Therapy, Masterclasses must show depth, rigour, originality and high standards of presentation.
 The purpose of the Masterclass section is to describe in detail clinical aspects of manual therapy.
 This may relate to specific treatment techniques, a particular management approach or management of a specific clinical entity.

-• The introduction should review the relevant literature and put the subject matter into context.
+The introduction should review the relevant literature and put the subject matter into context.

-• The main body of the text will describe the technique or approach in detail.
+The main body of the text will describe the technique or approach in detail.